splunk/public-o11y-docs/sp-oncall/mobile/mobile-getting-started.rst

 ************************************************************************

 .. meta::
-   :description: About t
+   :description: Configure your Splunk On-Call mobile app.

 Splunk On-Call is incident management software that allows teams to maintain a culture of high availability without slowing down the innovation process.
-The moment something goes wrong, Splunk On-Call will spring people to action, automatically.
 Splunk On-Call is a mobile-first platform so please take the time to configure your mobile app settings!